Bloomberg’s new headquarters in the City of London — billed as the most sustainable office building in the world — will open on Tuesday.

 Michael Bloomberg, founder and chief executive of Bloomberg, stipulated that the headquarters should reflect their location, and the architects have stressed that 90 per cent of the materials used in the building were sourced in the UK.

 The building is clad in almost 10,000 tonnes of English sandstone and bronze that was fabricated in Japan.
-The bronze fins that characterise the building — Norman Foster calls them “gills” — allow natural ventilation, and the building takes most of the heat it needs from its inhabitants and their computers.
+The bronze fins that characterize the building — Norman Foster calls them “gills” — allow natural ventilation, and the building takes most of the heat it needs from its inhabitants and their computers.

 Bloomberg says the building saves 73 per cent in water consumption and 35 per cent in energy consumption “compared to a typical office building”.
 The building also received a 98.5 per cent score on the BREEAM sustainability assessment method — the highest achieved by a major office development.